Home, National Library of Ireland

 Experience the Live Aid Concert through its amazing photographs

-The newly digitised photographs which are part of the NLI’s Band Aid Trust archive are now available to explore online here.
+The newly digitised photographs are now available to explore online here.

 Upcoming exhibition Live Aid at the National Library of Ireland